Abbey Road on the River: History

 Abbey Road on the River was founded and is produced by Cleveland resident Gary Jacob, who has produced the show since its inception.

 Abbey Road on the River began with three events in Cleveland in 2002, 2003 and 2004.
 Following the 2004 event, Abbey Road on the River moved its main location to Louisville; it continues to be held annually in that area over Memorial Day weekend.
 During its tenure in Louisville, the festival took place primarily on the city's Belvedere, within and around the Muhammad Ali Center and within the event's host hotel.
 In 2017 it was moved across the Ohio River to Jeffersonville, Indiana, now taking place on that city's riverfront.

-Due to the Covid-19 pandemic the 2020 edition of Abbey Road on the River was first postponed til the Columbus Day long weekend in October, with its cancellation announced in August.
-The 2021 edition of Abbey Road on the River is currently scheduled for the Labor Day long weekend in September, a scaled-down Penny Lane at the Park festival having been mounted on Saturday - Sunday 29–20 May.
+Due to the COVID-19 pandemic, the 2020 edition of Abbey Road on the River was first postponed til the Columbus Day long weekend in October, with its cancellation announced in August.
+The 2021 edition of Abbey Road on the River was scheduled for the Labor Day long weekend in September, a scaled-down Penny Lane at the Park festival having been mounted on Saturday and Sunday, May 29–30.